 Godly contentment brings a deep sense of satisfaction that affects every area of life.
 For a long time, contentment eluded me and I sought satisfaction along paths that led to dead ends.

-After placing my faith in Christ, a shifting began in my spirit.
+After placing my faith in Christ, a shift began in my spirit.

 Godly contentment brings peace and a deep sense of comfort to our souls.